GTM Meta Skill

 ### Documentation hierarchy

-- Level 1 (`SKILL.md`): decision model, guardrails, provider routing, approval gates.
+- Level 1 (`SKILL.md`): decision model, guardrails, approval gates, links to sub-docs.

 - Level 3 (`provider-playbooks/*.md`): provider-specific quirks, cost/quality notes, and fallback behavior.